Dental Insurance Review

 These low-premium plans may be suitable for those who do not usually need dental work done.
 These plans will help you cover preventive exams and cleanings.
-To learn more about why preventive care is important, see What Is Plaque?
+To learn more about why preventive care is important, see What Is Plaque.

 Standard Individual Plans

 This is likely the most popular plan type for individuals since it will cover most of the costs of preventive exams.
-Most will cover two exams, cleanings and X-rays per year and will partially cover additional work.
+Most will cover two exams, cleanings and x-rays per year and will partially cover additional work.
 There may or may not be a small exam copay.

 These plans are similar to standard individual plans.
 However, many insurance companies will offer the benefit of a family deductible.
-While most dental plans require a $50 deductible per person, many will have a maximum family deductible of $150, which could be beneficial to those who need to insure more than three persons.
+While most dental plans require a $50 deductible per person, many will have a maximum family deductible of $150, which could be beneficial to those who need to insure more than three people.

 "Gold" or "Premium" Plans

 Other options to ask about include add-on plans for things like assisting with children orthodontics or adult implants.
-We've put together more information about finding the best dental insurance and how to obtain a quote in the article Tips for Finding Affordable Dental Insurance.

 No matter which type of plan you choose, we recommend that you carefully review your contract so you know exactly what your insurance will cover.
-Additionally, in most cases your dentist's office will be familiar with what your insurance may or may not cover.
+Additionally, in most cases, your dentist's office will be familiar with what your insurance may or may not cover.
 Since many dental offices will require you to pay the estimated uncovered balance upfront, you will need to make sure you know what that is in advance so you can plan your budget.
 If you cannot cover the remaining balance you may want to ask if your dentist provides financing.

 If you are changing insurance and want to continue with your current dentist, you can visit the websites of insurance companies you are thinking about signing up with and search to see if your dentist accepts the new type of insurance.
 However, sometimes these search results aren't updated or only show offices seeking new patients, so you'll want to verify by calling your dental office.